tari-labs/tari-university/cryptography/fraud-proofs-1/MainReport.md

 ## Conclusions, Observations, Recommendations

 Fraud proofs seem to be complex[6] and hard to implement, but appear to be necessary for scalabity of blockchains and the security and privacy for SPV clients, since not everyone can nor should want to run a full node to participate in the network.
+The current SPV implementations are working on improving the security and privacy of these SPV clients.

 Based on [3 different fraud proof proposals](https://github.com/tari-labs/tari-university/blob/fraudproofs/cryptography/fraud-proofs-1/MainReport.md#suggested-fraud-proof-improvements) that suggest some sort of incentive for nodes that issue alert/fraud proofs, it seems likely that some sort of fraud proof providers and consumers market place will emerge.

+SPV clients have not been implemented on Monero due to it's security model and Tari, a Monero sidechain, will also likely not want to implement any SPV clients due to privacy reasons.
+However, given that Tari will be users-focused and aiming for mass adoptation, some of the suggested SPV improvements such as payment channels could be an area to be looked at.

 ## References